b97jre/RNAseqcourse/source/isoform-denovo.rst

 Isoform detection using RNA seq de novo Assembly
 ================================================

-We are going to use one of the open source RNA *de novo* assemblers during this practical.
-It is called **Trinity**.
+There are many programs to do RNA de novo assembly We are going to use one of the open source RNA *de novo* assemblers called **Trinity** in this practical.
 Independent assessment of *de novo* assembly programs showed that Trinity was one of the best assemblers to use.
 It is also one of the programs that is being updated and does also have downstream analysis tools.